 The CNA 2 Acute Care Training Program is an Oregon State Board of Nursing (OSBN)-approved program offered at PCC's CLIMB for Health Professionals.
-It consists of 40 hours of required classroom and lab skills demonstration, and 24 hours of required clinical practicum.
-PCC also offers an online version of this course, which combines online lectures with in-person lab and clinical practice.
+It consists of 60 hours of required classroom and lab skills demonstration, and 28 hours of required clinical practicum.
 This training expands upon the skills taught in CNA 1 training, allowing CNAs to perform more advanced tasks and increasing their earning power, advancement potential, and employment opportunities.

 We offer CNA 2 classes each and every term.
 So if the brochure that you are interested in is not listed below, please email us and ask to be added to the contact list for the term that you are interested in.
 Then, as soon as the brochure has been posted to this site, you will be sent an e-mail notification.

 Students are required to apply for admission to the CNA 2 Acute Care Training Program.
 The application consists of an application form and a registration form.
 The application can be mailed, e-mailed, faxed, or dropped off in-person at PCC CLIMB.
 When the student's application is received and processed, PCC CLIMB staff will register and bill the student and notify them of their acceptance into the program.
 The prospective student will also be notified by PCC staff if they are not approved for the program or if the program is full.
 The application and registration form are available below.
 More information on the application process is also available in the term brochure.

 Students are required to attend an orientation session prior to their first day of class.
 Dates and times are listed in the brochure.
 Students who have not yet applied for a class can still attend an orientation to gather more information about the program, get any questions answered, or prepare for an upcoming term.